Hemanth5603/Zeoweather/README.md

  - Flutter SDK: Ensure you have Flutter installed.
 You can install Flutter by following the instructions here: Flutter Installation
 <br>
  - Weather API Key: This app fetches data from a weather API.
 You will need an API key to fetch weather data.
-You can get one from OpenWeatherMap.
+You can get one from OpenWeatherMap.<br>
- - **Note**
+ - **Note** <br>
 Since the hourly data for a city require paid plan in the openweathermap API, hence I have used the weatherapi.com API to integrate the hourly data feature.

 <h3>Installation<h3>
 1. Clone the repository

 ```bash
 git clone https://github.com/Hemanth5603/Zeoweather.git
 ```